XDanz/ititviti_dev/README.md

 </code>

-First it is required to stat the echo server, In terminal 1 run:
+First it is required to start the echo server, (in terminal 1) run:
 <code>

 ./server_start 127.0.0.1 \<port>